PK-cod3ch3mist/Zolomon/README.md

 Simply download the [header file](https://raw.githubusercontent.com/PK-cod3ch3mist/Zolomon/main/zolomon.hpp?token=ANHLDA6AV5SHVJRQVTHP4NTBFIGVY) and place it along with your project, and use as you would use any other C++ library.
 Use the namespace zoln when declaring test cases.

 ### A Few Simple Examples
-Below is a simple file that demonstrates the use of Zolomon library
+Below is a simple file that demonstrates the use of Zolomon library.
 ```c++
 #include <iostream>
 #include <vector>